 The most prominent organization is the Illinois Council on Problem Gambling (ICPG).

-The National Problem Gambling Hotline is another great resource.
+The National Problem Gambling Helpline is another great resource.

 Legal gambling tax dollars also go to fund programs for people with compulsive gambling issues.
 All licensed gaming companies in Illinois contribute to and participate in these programs.

 Free help for people with gambling problems in IL